jaeg/goblin-town/README.md

 ### Linux

-The build process has to dependant libraries `X11/Xlib.h` and `asound` these libraries can be installed with:
+The build process has two dependant libraries `X11/Xlib.h` and `asound` these libraries can be installed with:

 ```bash
 sudo apt-get install libx11-dev libasound2-dev